algorys/dokuwiki-jenkins/README.md

 # Plugin Jenkins

 Dokuwiki plugin for Jenkins user.

-Currently, this plugin only display Job last state and some information.
+Features:
+  * Display last build of a Job or a specific build
+  * Display status of build
+  * Display "weather" of the Job
+  * Follow new Blue Ocean theme

-In the future, it will allow more things (such as displaying a specific build or triggering a job via Dokuwiki).
+In future versions, it will allow you to trigger a job from Dokuwiki.

 # Requirements